simonmichael/hledger/DOWNLOAD.md

    target="_blank" style="float:right;margin:0 1em;"
    ><img src="https://www.wepay.com/img/widgets/donate_with_wepay.png" alt="Donate with WePay" /></a>

-Here are some old binaries, all lagging sadly behing the [current release](NEWS.html).
+Here are some old binaries, all lagging sadly behind the [current release](NEWS.html).
 You can donate to fund the tedious work of producing a portable up-to-date binary for your platform, which will then be available to all.
 This is a quick way to help the project and your